 Definition of Mortgage Fraud

 Mortgage fraud is not only a predacious lending practice which target certain borrowers, but based in the Federal Bureau of Investigation, mortgage fraud is said to be a material misrepresentation, misstatement, or omission of that which is relates to a property or a potential mortgage, granted by a lender (or an underwriter) to fund, insure or purchase a loan.
 In this stated definition, mortgage fraud may be committed by both, the industry professionals, as well as, individual borrowers.
-If you feel that you have been a victim of mortgage fraud or credit report inaccuracies from arrow financial (or other debt collectors), go online to learn about the statute of limitations at http://deletebadcredit.org/methods .
+If you feel that you have been a victim of mortgage fraud or credit report inaccuracies from arrow financial (or other debt collectors).
+Learn about the statute of limitations at http://deletebadcredit.org/methods .